General Maritime Treaty of 1820: Exclusive Agreement

 Signed in 1892, the 'Exclusive Agreement' bound the rulers not to enter into 'any agreement or correspondence with any Power other than the British Government' and that without British assent, they would not 'consent to the residence within my territory of the agent of any other government' and that they would not 'cede, sell, mortgage or otherwise give for occupation any part of my territory, save to the British Government.

 The agreement came at a time when commercial interest was being shown in the Trucial States by other nations, including Persia, Germany, Turkey and France.
-Immediately prior to the signing of the agreement, a representative of the Persian Government had attempted to establish a Persian claim to the territory, bypassing any British interest.
+Immediately before the signing of the agreement, a representative of the Persian Government had attempted to establish a Persian claim to the territory, bypassing any British interest.
 The 1892 agreement ended the attempt and effectively cemented the status of the Trucial States as a British protectorate, although did not formally confer protectorate status on the Trucial States.